donohoe/content/posts/macos-customize.md

 ### TextEdit: Open with a blank file by default

-TextEdit should launch and presnet a blank file by default - and not a file picker.
+TextEdit should launch and present a blank file by default - and not a file picker.

 Open iTerm or Terminal apps and run this: